dhorsley/za/docs/handbook/handbook_1.2.1.md

 **Command Execution:**

 - [ ] Commands are validated against allowlist
-- [ ] Arguments are passed as arrays, not concatenated strings
 - [ ] Shell injection vulnerabilities are prevented
 - [ ] Command output is properly handled